Step-by-Step Guide To Applying For Full Erasmus Mundus Scholarships in Europe

 You also need to start planning early if you're required to submit a proof of English language proficiency.
 I'd say that if you're eyeing for a 2018 entry and sare ubmitting your application in December 2017, you should take the language proficiency exam in July 2017 at the latest.

 Look up the procedures on how to apply for IELTS or TOEFL exams, and make sure that these proofs will be accepted by the program you wish to apply to.
 Some Erasmus Mundus only honor IELTS Academic Test results, while others also admit TOEFL and Cambridge, among others.
+Check out our tips on how to improve your English and tackle the language proficiency requirement in your application.

 I had a valid TOEFL document at the time of application so I didn’t need to bother with it.
 But some of you might not, so take this into consideration.
 Also, remember that all English language exams are only valid for a maximum of two years.
 If you took it more than 2 years ago, you have to take it again (and pay, unfortunately).